WeblateOrg/weblate/docs/admin/machine.rst

 .. versionadded:: 2.20

 DeepL is paid service providing good machine translation for a few languages.
+You need to purchase :guilabel:`DeepL API` subscription or you can use legacy :guilabel:`DeepL Pro (classic)` plan.

 Turn on this service by adding ``weblate.machinery.deepl.DeepLTranslation`` to :setting:`MT_SERVICES` and set :setting:`MT_DEEPL_KEY`.